top of page

 • Algorithms

-If ECE is not explicitly defined and prioritized inside those systems, it won’t be debated out of existence—it will be coded out.
+If ECE is not explicitly defined and prioritized inside those systems, it will not be debated out of existence—it will be coded out.
+Not with a headline, but with a dropdown menu that does not include “early childhood education” as an option.

 “Returning education to the states” only works if states are equipped and expected to protect critical sectors like ECE.
+Without that, we risk:

 • States focusing only on the most visible sectors (health, trades, IT)